 If you’re going to dress down, always keep it business casual up top.
 For example, my go-to outfit consists of a dressier top/jacket and comfy bottoms.
 The reasoning?
 If I need to jump on Skype or Facetime, I won’t be mortified.
 It also won’t send the wrong message to my team or coworkers.
 I mean, looking like I just rolled out of bed (and may or may not be watching TV and eating ice cream) isn’t the impression I want them to have.

 This pink tailored blazer outfit is a classic example of what to wear when you work from home.
 It’s comfy and casual yet still dressy enough to work if you have to run to an emergency meeting or hop on a video call.
-It also has bow tie cuffs and costs less than $50.
-Click here to shop!
+Click here to shop a similar style (this exact blazer is no longer available)!

 Tip #2: Party down below.

 Also, cozy slippers go a long way.
 One of my greatest every day pleasures is the ability to wear slippers ALL DAY LONG.
-If you do end up needing to run out, you can quickly (and painlessly) throw on a nicer pair of shoes, like these peep toe mules.
+If you do end up needing to run out, you can quickly (and painlessly) throw on a nicer pair of shoes, like these white pumps.

 Tip #3: Invest in the basics.